mcarr-and/go-gin-marshalling/README.md

 ## TODO
+* helm up creating the namespaces for album-store and proxy-service to include the istio annotation
 * Add istio open telemetry configuration ConfigMap & Telemetry. ?
 ServiceEntry & Gateway(egressgateway) - staying in cluster so not clear?
 * Add documentation to use IDE with Docker-Compose?
 * Emit events when data is changed.